 - Cedar Grove created by Chef James Rodebaugh of Brûlée Catering

-- Laurel Hill Cemetery created by TBD
+- Laurel Hill Cemetery created by Chef Tatum Kendall

 - Laurel Hill Mansion created by Chef Julie Quay of the Montgomery County Community College Culinary Arts Institute